Aaliahaly/BINF6970-Final/README.md

 ---

-### 4. Build and populate the database inside the virtual machine
+### 4. Build and Populate the Database Inside the Virtual Machine

 Build the schema: